 At Hirsch & Lyon, we understand that client engagement is crucial to success.
 Our staff is available 24/7 to respond to any questions or concerns you may have.
 For your convenience, we are also available to make hospital and home appointments.
 As we are confident in our ability to serve our clients, our injury lawyers provide legal services at a discounted rate (our contingency fee is 25%, and up to 30% if the case proceeds to trial, plus costs).
 When you win through Hirsch & Lyon, you keep more of it for yourself!

-Call 602-535-1900 or contact us online to set up a free consultation with one of our our Phoenix car accident lawyers today.
-Our legal team will assess your claims and help you navigate the challenging landscape of car accident litigation.
+Call 602-535-1900 or contact us online to set up a free consultation with a top Phoenix car accident lawyer today.
+Our legal team will assess your claims and help you navigate the challenging landscape of litigation.